Kamal 2: Proxy Changes

 We wanted:

-• A 1-1 mapping between kamal commands and proxy commands
+• A 1-to-1 mapping between Kamal commands and proxy commands

 • Clear error messages